Can you forget what you think you know about keyword difficulty for a moment?

 Here’s where we can really start to dissolve your preconceived notions about keyword difficulty.
 Rather than consider it an objective metric, simply think of it as an essential step to take during your keyword research.

 If a keyword is “easy,” it doesn’t necessarily mean it’s the best choice.
 And luckily, if a keyword is “hard” (but desirable), it doesn’t necessarily mean that you should avoid it.
-Search volume and search intent are other relevant factors that give you a comprehensive picture of the best opportunities.
+Keyword search volume and search intent are other relevant factors that give you a comprehensive picture of the best opportunities.

 But, of course, we also have to consider the status of your website.